CodeLouisville/FSJS-class-project/week1/readme.md

 When you pass the name of a directory to `require()`, it will specifically seek out a file in that directory named `index.js` (if it doesn't find one, it looks for index.node, but that's a story for another time)

 ### So this can be confusing.
 Your text editor may have half a dozen open tabs - all with the name `index.js`.
 That's annoying, but the `index.js` naming convention is there for good reason and it is an important aspect of nodejs development.

+Remember, you don't HAVE to have an `index.js` file in a directory, but you should know how Node treats that file if you do.

 A couple of suggestions:
 - Learn to pay attention to the names of directories as much as you pay attention to the names of files